 A new waterfront site - Lee 5

-An exciting new waterfront site has been released in Honeysuckle by HCCDC with a vision to bring superior architecture, integration with public domain, and innovative design outcomes to the precinct.
+Lee 5 is an exciting new waterfront site in Honeysuckle with a vision to bring superior architecture and innovative design outcomes to the precinct.

 21 Honeysuckle Drive